-Commission implementing decision adopting the 2012 annual work programme on grants and contracts for the "Lifelong Learning Programme"
+Commission implementing decision amending the 2012 annual work programme for the "Lifelong Learning Programme" (2nd amendment)

 Under Article 75 of the Financial Regulation, the commitment of the expenditure shall be preceded by a financing decision adopted by the Commission.
 Under Article 110 of the Financial Regulation, grants are subject to an annual programme.
+The annual work programme on grants and contracts for the "Lifelong Learning Programme" for 2012 has been adopted by Decision C(2011)5502 of 4 August 2011.